Wervice/Lumos/README.md

 After you downloaded the code from the repository, run the following command or install the following packages using pip on your computer.

-`pip3 install pyAesCrypt flask Pillow psutil` *This installs pyAesCrypt for encryption, Flask as the web server with werkzeug and Pillow for image manipulation, and PSutil for system information like CPU and RAM usage.*
+`pip3 install pyAesCrypt flask Pillow psutil gevent` *This installs pyAesCrypt for encryption, Flask as the web server with werkzeug and Pillow for image manipulation, and PSutil for system information like CPU and RAM usage.*

 When everything is done run the python file `__main__.py` by running `python3 ./__main__.py` in the Lumos folder.